Uniquely Korea

 Koreans in the United States, The University of Arizona, Ann Arbor, 2020.
 ProQuest, ezproxy.liberty.edu/login?qurl=https%3A%2F%2Fwww.proquest.com%2Fdocview%2F2423805354%3Faccountid

 Hello!
 I’m deannabohae, and I love to draw and design pretty things!Deanna studied visual communication at Liberty University earning an MFA with high distinction in graphic design.
 As part of her degree program, Deanna completed a thesis project on visualizing traditional Korean culture with authenticity in children’s illustration.
 Besides working with design, Deanna also loves creating illustrations of cute characters and simple animations.
-She is interested in children’s illustration, cover designs for chapter books and middle grade books, as well as surface design.
+She is interested in children’s illustration and cover designs for chapter books and middle grade books.

 About Me